melihov87/blog_flask/README.md

 The main project files are:
 app.py:

 The main application file on Flask.
 The main goal is to provide an API for managing posts using Elasticsearch.
 Main functions:

-Getting posts.\n
+Getting posts.
 GET http://localhost:9200/posts/_search

 Search for posts by title and content with pagination support.